MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-configure-secure-access-workloads/includes/6-exercise-domain-names.md

 ## Scenario

 Your organization requires workloads to use domain names instead of IP addresses for internal communications.
 The organization doesn’t want to add a custom DNS solution.
 You identify these requirements.
 + A private DNS zone is required for contoso.com.
-+ The DNS will use a  virtual network link to app-vnet.
++ The DNS uses a virtual network link to app-vnet.
 + A new DNS record is required for the backend subnet.

 ## Skilling Tasks